Jakubsedmik/myrepo/README.md

 # myrepo

-here is my first github repository
+here is my first github repository.
+One more edit at github.